TIBCOSoftware/snappydata/docs/howto.md

     val snSession = new SnappySession(spark.sparkContext)
 ```

-**Create the table using API**: For that, first we define the table schema and then create the using createTable API
+**Create the table using API**: First we define the table schema and then create the using createTable API

 ```
     val schema = StructType(Array(StructField("S_SUPPKEY", IntegerType, false),